 – Relevant Internship or Professional Experience in relation to the course

-– Represent Nation for competitions
+– Representing the Nation in competitions

 Note: The IGP Profiles serves only as a guide.

-Grades are assumed to be GP C, PW C in the IGP.
+Important Note: Grades are assumed to be GP C, PW C in the IGP.

 1. The Grade Profiles may vary from year to year, depending on the number and performance of applicants and the number of places available.